Bragi-Dev/pinball-fantasies-pinhack/README.md

 That's it.

-You do **not** need to install DOSBox Staging separately, edit the original GOG configuration files, or use Wine/Proton.
+You do **not** need to install DOSBox Staging separately or edit the original GOG configuration files.

 ---